BrutalistInstruments/Tsunami-CS-1/README.md

 In this repository, you'll find:
 ## Schematics
-We currently have schematics for the Main Control Surface, and the IO Board (currently out of date with new board revisions)
+We currently have schematics for the Main Control Surface, and the IO Board
 ## TsunamiArduinoCore
 This is where the current stable build lives.
 Upload this through USB on your Arduino Mega in Platformio.
 Arudino IDE support coming soon (though not hard to convert for yourself).
 ## TsunamiCS1Master